superhero-match/consumer-superhero-match/README.md

 Superhero Match is an open source dating app.

 ## consumer-superhero-match
-This micro-service is responsible for consuming new match message and storing the data in database and cache.
+This micro-service is responsible for consuming new match and storing it in database and cache.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.